 The shape of the day will be decided by the group, and will include space for their presentations, invitations for others to speak, and break-out sessions.
 Expect provocation, creativity, surprises and fertile ground for new relationships and ongoing conversations.

-June 24, 2020 – Mark it in your diary, or email us to reserve a place and ensure we contact you as soon as the tickets are available.
+email us if you’d like to know more and ensure we contact you as soon as the tickets are available.

 Support and Partnership